 Figure 1: ViaDrone System

 Key challenges of the project include:

-Integration of the communication and navigation system with the remote pilot station is be complex and has technical uncertainties.
+Integration of the communication and navigation system with the RPAS is complex and has technical uncertainties.

 The system needs interoperability with the existing air traffic management systems.

-The trial relies on authorization from national aviation authority regulation without which we cannot have a demonstration of the system.
+The trial relies on authorization from national aviation authority regulation without which the flight demonstration of the system is not feasible.

 The commercial success of the system will be price dependent so the project must return a cost-effective system.